Ivan Urgant: Career

-In 1999, Urgant managed to get a job at the St. Petersburg radio stations.
-In addition, he appeared on television, was the host of the program Petersburg Courier on 5TV.
+In 1999, Urgant managed to get a job at a St. Petersburg radio station.
+In addition, he appeared on television, where he was the host of the program Petersburg Courier on 5TV.
 Later, he was moved to Moscow and continued his career on the radio - first on Russian Radio, and then on "Hit-FM."

-In May 2001, Ivan first appeared on Moscow television, on the television channel MTV Russia.
+In May 2001, Urgant first appeared on Moscow television, on the television channel MTV Russia.
 He received an invitation to a casting at a time when Olga Shelest and Anton Komolov were looking for a couple of hosts to team up with on the show Cheerful Morning.
 Since 2002, after the departure of the original team of VJs of "MTV Russia", he began to host the programs Total Show and Expresso.

 From 2003 to 2005 he was involved in a number of TV projects on the Russia-1: he was the host of TV show People's Artist and Pyramid.
 He has been working on Channel One since 2005.
-At the moment, Ivan is a TV presenter in the programs Smak, Evening Urgant and Prozhektorperiskhilton.
-Also he often conducts award ceremonies.
+Previously, Urgant was a TV presenter in the programs Smak, Evening Urgant and Prozhektorperiskhilton.
+He also often conducts award ceremonies.

 Starting from 2006, Urgant has appeared with Vladimir Pozner in the travel documentary series titled Travels of Pozner and Urgant.

 In 2007, 2009, 2010 (2), 2011, 2014, 2015 and 2016, Urgant was awarded TEFI.

 On 16 May 2009, he presented the finale of the 2009 Eurovision Song Contest with former Russian Eurovision participant Alsou.
 In December 2017, Urgant was one of the hosts of the 2018 FIFA World Cup Team Draw Show, with Gary Lineker and Maria Komandnaya.

 On 24 February 2022, he posted "No to War" on his Instagram account following the invasion of Ukraine by Russia after which his late-night programme was taken off-air.

-It was reported that he left Russia for Israel with his wife on the 11 March.
+In 2024, Urgant played the lead role in the drama film You Cried in Your Sleep, which was produced by Aleksandr Sokurov.